robincornett/display-featured-image-genesis/readme.txt

 _Note:_ if your theme has CSS like this in it already, and you change the Maximum Height setting, it will (most likely) override your theme's styling, due to the order in which stylesheets load.

 = My (large) Featured Image is above my post/page title, and I want it to show below it instead. =

+As of version 3.0.0, you can change the hook/location of the large featured image without code by going to Appearance > Display Featured Image for Genesis, and then the Advanced tab.

 There is a filter for this, too.
 By default, the large (as opposed to backstretch) image is added before the Genesis loop, which places it above your post or page title.
 You can add this filter to your theme's functions.php file to move the image below your post/page title: